 Fire hazard reduction: large trees, fuel reduction and fire access tracks

-What native vegetation can I clear to reduce fire hazards?
+What native vegetation can I clear to reduce fuel hazards?

 With approval from the Country Fire Service (CFS) and notification to the Native Vegetation Council (NVC), clearance can include: